toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-07-02-Searchers-of-Nottingham-Writeup.md

 - If I don't have 64 of a single good, sell 10% of my max good balance for gold, and bid between 1-15% of my gold balance if the game is less than 15 rounds.
     - If the game is passed 15 rounds, sell only 5% of the max good balance but bid 40-60% of my gold balance.
 This is to bid more gold while retaining more of our max good while the game approaches the end.

 Unfortunately, this wasn't enough and again landed me in 4th place.
 My bidding strategy accounted for my whole balance and not just sandwich profits as it did in previous versions of my agent, which lead me to leak of a lot of gold when trying to sandwich empty bundles.
-User `cvpfus` who came first used empty bundles, and an aggresive bidding strategy when coming close to a win. ggwp!!
+User `cvpfus` who came first used empty bundles, and an aggresive bidding strategy when coming close to a win. ggwp! 🔥

 ![final results](/assets/img/sample/nottingham-blog-post/10.png)

 ## Conclusion

 Overall this was a super fun CTF/game, and it's nothing like I've played before.
 It was definitely challenging in a different way compared to other CTFs and you're forced to adapt.
 I struggled a bit with testing locally vs testing in the arena since you can't write other user's agents during the season (unless you're a cracked anon) and there were still some things I didn't get to because of time.
-Either way, I had a lot of fun and learnt a lot :)
+I had a lot of fun and learnt a lot :)

-> I have to give a special mention about the design and security of the game- I spent a good amount of time looking around at the contracts to see where things might go wrong in the simulation, blind auction, etc. and everything was really well done.
+> I have to give a special mention about the design and security of the game- I spent a good amount of time looking around at the contracts to see where things might go wrong in the simulation, blind auction, etc. and everything was really well done as far as I could tell.
 Kudos [merklejerk](https://twitter.com/merklejerk) and to the peeps at [Dragonfly](https://twitter.com/dragonfly_xyz)! `>|<`